trinodb/trino/presto-docs/src/main/sphinx/admin/properties-memory-management.rst

 * **Default value:** ``JVM max memory * 0.3``

-This is the amount of memory set aside as headroom/buffer in the JVM heap for allocations that are not tracked by Presto.
+This is the amount of memory set aside as headroom/buffer in the JVM heap for allocations that are not tracked by Trino.